Sheikyon/Sheikyon/README.md

 <!--- blog posts start --->

 I mainly write about mathematics and computer science.
+I emphasize rigor and thoroughness and I try to make my articles understandable to any audience, whatever trade they come from.

   * December 3, 2022 - [Assimilating Dijkstra's Algorithm and its Applications in Daily Life](https://sheikyon.nl/posts/assimilating-dijkstra-algorithm-and-its-applications-in-daily-life/)
   * November 11, 2022 - [Initial Stages of Idiocracy](https://sheikyon.nl/posts/initial-stages-of-idiocracy/)